Ronnie Biggs: Imprisonment

-His son Michael said in a press release that, contrary to some press reports, Biggs did not return to the UK simply to receive health care which was not available in Brazil, and he had friends who would have contributed to such expenses, but that it was his desire to "walk into a Margate pub as an Englishman and buy a pint of bitter".
-John Mills, son of train driver Jack Mills, was unforgiving: "I deeply resent those, including Biggs, who have made money from my father's death.
-Biggs should serve his punishment."
+His son Michael said in a press release that, contrary to some press reports, Biggs did not return to Britain simply to receive health care which was not available in Brazil, and he had friends who would have contributed to such expenses but that it was his desire to "walk into a Margate pub as an Englishman and buy a pint of bitter".
+John Mills, son of train driver Jack Mills, was unforgiving, "I deeply resent those, including Biggs, who have made money from my father's death.
+Biggs should serve his punishment".
 Mills never fully recovered from his injuries sustained during the robbery.
 He died of an unrelated cause (leukaemia) in 1970.

 On 14 November 2001, Biggs petitioned Governor Hynd of HMP Belmarsh for early release on compassionate grounds based on his poor health.
 He had been treated four times at the Queen Elizabeth Hospital, London, in less than six months.
 His health was deteriorating rapidly, and he asked to be released into the care of his son for his remaining days.
 The application was denied.
 On 10 August 2005, it was reported that Biggs had contracted MRSA.
 His representatives, seeking for his release on grounds of compassion, said that their client's death was likely to be imminent.
 On 26 October 2005, Home Secretary Charles Clarke declined his appeal, stating that his illness was not terminal.
 Home Office compassion policy is to release prisoners with three months left to live.
 Biggs was claimed by his son Michael to need a tube for feeding and to have "difficulty" speaking.

 On 4 July 2007, Biggs was moved from Belmarsh Prison to Norwich Prison on compassionate grounds.
-In December, Biggs issued a further appeal, from Norwich Prison, asking to be released to die with his family: "I am an old man, and often wonder if I truly deserve the extent of my punishment.
+In December, Biggs issued a further appeal, from Norwich Prison, asking to be released to die with his family, "I am an old man, and often wonder if I truly deserve the extent of my punishment.
 I have accepted it, and only want freedom to die with my family and not in jail.
 I hope Mr. Straw decides to allow me to do that.
 I have been in jail for a long time, and I want to die a free man.
 I am sorry for what happened.
 It has not been an easy ride over the years.
 Even in Brazil, I was a prisoner of my own making.
 There is no honour to being known as a Great Train Robber.
-My life has been wasted."
+My life has been wasted".